One of the comments I often get regarding my novel Empty Sky is the number of primary characters it contains.

 Ayn Rand’s ATLAS SHRUGGED is rampant with primary characters.
 It has to be.
 The themes Rand is dealing with can’t be told with only two characters.
 All these primary characters are important, all are necessary, and without them the conflict between Dagny Taggart and John Galt might exist but it wouldn’t be well explained, realized or demonstrated.

 I mentioned in Characters Part 1 – Main, Principal, Central that EMPTY SKY‘s protagonist is the young boy, Jamie, and the antagonist is NSA SubChief Earl Pangiosi.
 These are the novel’s principal characters.
-Jamie goes through the most growth (as a side note, I attended a talk by best-selling author Diane Les Becquets recently and she agreed that character growth is the one undeniable necessity for any story to succeed (and many thanks to my Patreon patrons for making such trips possible)), but consider EMPTY SKY‘s primary characters:
+Jamie goes through the most growth (as a side note, I attended a talk by best-selling author Diane Les Becquets recently and she agreed that character growth is the one undeniable necessity for any story to succeed (and many thanks to my sponsors for making such trips possible)), but consider EMPTY SKY‘s primary characters:

 The main story is about Jamie and Earl Pangiosi although they don’t share the stage through most of the book.
 But without all these characters’ stories Jamie and Earl’s story couldn’t exist.
 They are central, quite important and not sharing their stories would make the Jamie/Pangiosi conflict meaningless.